adobe/reactor-developer-docs/extensions/web_extensions/reference/turbine-free-variable.md

   An array of domains that the Launch property covers.

 * `propertySettings.undefinedVarsReturnEmpty: boolean`

   Extension developers should not be concerned with this setting.

+* `propertySettings.ruleComponentSequencingEnabled: boolean`

+  Extension developers should not be concerned with this setting.